PMS Vs. Pregnancy Symptoms: Differences And Similarities

 13. Can you have zero pregnancy symptoms before a missed period?

-Yes, some women may not experience any symptoms of pregnancy for a few weeks, which usually coincides with the time when the next period is expected (28).
+Yes, some women may not experience any symptoms of pregnancy after a missed period for a few weeks, which usually coincides with the time when the next period is expected (26).

 Knowing the difference between PMS symptoms vs. pregnancy symptoms can help you avoid unnecessary expectations and concerns.
 Vaginal bleeding, fatigue, food aversions and cravings, abdominal and pelvic cramping, nausea, and vomiting can be seen in premenstrual and early pregnancy.
 Symptoms such as mood changes, increased urination, breast tenderness, and constipation can also be felt.
-Changes in cervical mucus and darkening of the nipples are unique pregnancy changes.
+Changes in cervical mucus and darkening of the nipples are some unique signs that you’re pregnant.
 You may wait for the expected menstrual date and check home urine pregnancy tests if menstruation does not occur, and seek medical care for further guidance.

 Infographic: Can Other Conditions Mimic PMS?